MoNC5959/deep-sea-adventure/README.md

 - 🐡 **Pufferfish** — Slow but tough.
 Puffs up and sprouts spikes when hit.
 3 HP, worth 30 points.
 - 🐟 **Anglerfish** — The real threat.
 Fast, aggressive, and hard to shake.
 2 HP, worth 50 points.

-Difficulty ramps up over time — enemies get faster and spawn more frequently the longer you survive.
+Difficulty ramps up over time; enemies get faster and spawn more frequently the longer you survive.

 ---